 This allows you to choose the content based on what brings the highest engagement with your customers.
 If you want to try out new functionality or content, companies such as Optimizely help you set up tests and compare the impact of one version versus any others.

 There’s no better way to engage customers than by making their experience as personalized as possible.
-Video calling technology offers the closest equivalent to face-to-face communication online.
+Video chat software offers the closest equivalent to face-to-face communication online.
 With video, you are able to foster real time human interaction.

 Video call technology opens the door to a number of different ways of engaging customers.
 Options such as virtual tours and product demonstrations help to create unique personalized experiences.
 And they work too, 57 percent of customers feel more confident in making a purchase after watching a product demo.